Frequently asked questions

 How can I provide feedback on the project?

 We will collect feedback at key stages throughout the project's development, but you can contact us anytime on 1800 340 340 or email email@example.com.

 We're open Mondays and Thursdays from 10am to 4pm.
 If you can't make it into the office we're available on 1800 340 340 or firstname.lastname@example.org

 How can I get a job on the project?

 Most jobs on the project will come during construction and operation.
 If the project meets feasibility and approvals, construction could start in the mid 2020s.
-Right now, we are advertising jobs in local newspapers and on Seek as they become available.
+Right now, we are advertising jobs on our website, in local newspapers and on Seek as they become available.